phil-lipp/jupzi/README.md

 3. Filter out any days that have an event, which __starts__ on that day.
 4. List all remaining days.
 5. Send the messsage via the Telegram Bot to the Telegram Channel/Chat
+6. Store the query results in the database

 ## Dependencies